Don’t Let Fear Stop You from Writing Your Book

 For the brain, the liminal space—the unknown—represents threat.
 Not knowing whether or not a path is safe stimulates a “fight, flight, or freeze” response.
 In actual danger, the brain’s shift from logic to instinct saves your life.
-In imagined or perceived danger, like what you might experience in this place in-between, the brain’s attempt to save you can actually keep you from creating, expanding, innovating, and harvesting vulnerability’s many gifts.
+In imagined or perceived danger, like what you might experience in this place in-between when starting the book writing process, the brain’s attempt to save you can actually keep you from writing, creating, expanding, innovating, and harvesting vulnerability’s many gifts.

 When you choose to write a book—or sometimes just consider engaging in such a vulnerable process—you launch yourself into the liminal space.
 Once there, you might confront a host of questions and concerns: